GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 This mechanism only works for source-specific multicast (SSM) channels.
 The source address of the (S,G) is reversed and used as an index into one of the reverse mapping trees (in-addr.arpa for IPv4, as described in Section 3.5 of {{RFC1035}}, or ip6.arpa for IPv6, as described in Section 2.5 of {{RFC3596}}).

-When a DORMS client needs metadata for an (S,G), for example when handling a new join for that (S,G) and looking up the authentication methods that are available, the DORMS client can issue a DNS query for a SRV RR using the "dorms" service name with the domain from the reverse mapping tree, combining them as described in {{RFC2782}}.
+When a DORMS client needs metadata for an (S,G), for example when handling a new join for that (S,G) and looking up the authentication methods that are available, the DORMS client can issue a DNS query for an SRV RR using the "dorms" service name with the domain from the reverse mapping tree, combining them as described in {{RFC2782}}.

 For example, a client looking for metadata about the channel with a source IP of 2001:db8::a and the group address of ff3e::8000:d, the client would start the DNS bootstrap step by performing a query for the SRV RRType for the following domain (after removing the line break inserted for editorial reasons):